tripodoreo/ae_capstone_project/README.md

 ## Project Overview
 - **Project Name**: Wallet Transaction Accounting Tool
-- **Description**: A comprehensive tool designed to simplify the accounting of Ethereum-based transactions, including detailed tracking of gas fees.
+- **Description**: A tool designed to simplify the accounting of Ethereum-based transactions, including detailed tracking of gas fees.
 This project allows users to accurately calculate the cost basis, track proceeds, and categorize expenses associated with buying, selling, and transferring assets on the Ethereum blockchain for easy export for accountants.
 - **Owner**: Johnny Chan
 - **Last Updated**: 11/9/2024